What is a breakout?

 Figure 1 shows a metric (sum of order subtotal), broken out by two dimensions: 1) the month an order was placed and 2) the product category.
 Here we’ve visualized this breakout as a stacked bar chart.

 You can also break out your data when drilling through on a chart in Metabase.
-Clicking on a chart like this brings up an action menu, where you can further break out your data.
+Clicking on a chart like this brings up the drill-through menu, where you can further break out your data.
 In figure 2, we’ve used the action menu to break out a subset of our data by the

 Vendor of the product ordered.